bcbrian/code-quests-100/content/posts/2018-10-16/index.md

 ```html
 </div>
 ```
-This is referred to as the closing tag. the difference is the `/` a the beginning.
+This is referred to as the closing tag.
+The difference is the `/` a the beginning.

 Ok, now back to the second line.
 The stuff in between the opening and closing tag.
-This is the the children.
+This is the children.
 There could be a lot there but we are keeping it simple.
 ```html
   hello world
 ```

-We refer to `<div>` as a div element, pronounced as read, not d-i-v.
-Now lets see it in action.

 ---

 <iframe height="300" style="width: 100%;" scrolling="no" title="Divs Help Divide Stuff" src="//codepen.io/bcbrian-the-typescripter/embed/preview/WBaojj/?height=300&theme-id=36976&default-tab=html,result&editable=true" frameborder="no" allowtransparency="true" allowfullscreen="true">